king112ola/Quic/README.md

 ## Contact us!

-If you have any questions, feel free to open an issue to reach out.
-More contact details of other platforms will be filled in later.
+If you have any questions or would like to get in touch with us, contact quic.ai.team@gmail.com.